 Courses in this area investigate the history of ecumenism, theological issues inherent in religious pluralism, and ecumenical and interfaith relations.
-The Ecumenical Institute recognizes the diversity of religious perspectives in contemporary society and fosters mutual respect and understanding of both similarities and differences among people of faith.
+St. Mary’s Ecumenical Institute recognizes the diversity of religious perspectives in contemporary society and fosters mutual respect and understanding of both similarities and differences among people of faith.

 Note the following abbreviations: PR = prerequisite; CR = corequisite; PR/CR = either a prerequisite or a corequisite.
 Corequisites may be taken either at the same time as or before the course listed.
 Prerequisites and corequisites may be waived only with the permission of the Dean and the instructor.

 A survey of the historical traditions, recent trends, contemporary experiences, and popular spirituality of varied American religious communities from the early 17th century to today.
 Cross-listed as H511.
 PR/CR = TH601.